-Son of Paul and Kathy … two siblings, Jared and Luke … younger brother, Luke, pitched for the Los Angeles Angels from 2018-20 and is currently with Tampa Bay … father played five years in the Minors in the Dodgers and Orioles organizations...Married to Adair … the pair have three children: Davis, Sykes and Campbell...Resides in Greenville, S.C. during the offseason...Graduated from Charlotte Christian High School in Charlotte, N.C...Attended the University of North Carolina and went 23-12 with a 3.86 ERA (116 ER, 270.1 IP) and 235 strikeouts over three seasons with the Tar Heels...Tied his career high in wins (eight), and posted career bests in ERA (3.47) and strikeouts (90) as a junior in 2006 … was teammates with LHP Andrew Miller.
+Son of Paul and Kathy … two siblings, Jared and Luke … younger brother, Luke, has pitched for the Los Angeles Angels (2018-20), the Tampa Bay Rays (2022) and the New York Yankees (2022) … father played five years in the Minors in the Dodgers and Orioles organizations...Married to Adair … the pair have three children: Davis, Sykes and Campbell...Resides in Greenville, S.C. during the offseason...Graduated from Charlotte Christian High School in Charlotte, N.C...Attended the University of North Carolina and went 23-12 with a 3.86 ERA (116 ER, 270.1 IP) and 235 strikeouts over three seasons with the Tar Heels...Tied his career high in wins (eight), and posted career bests in ERA (3.47) and strikeouts (90) as a junior in 2006 … was teammates with LHP Andrew Miller.

 Scored upon 11 times in 30 appearances in the second half, going 3-3 with six saves in nine opportunities and a 6.75 ERA (28.0 IP, 21 ER) … through the first half, went 4-5 with 14 saves in 21 opportunities with a 4.06 ERA (37.2 IP, 17 ER)...In 67 total appearances, allowed no baserunners 13 times … allowed no hits in eight of his last 10 outings...Allowed left-handed hitters to slash .319/.406/.600 with 13 doubles, two triples and seven home runs … righthanders slashed .208/.331/.248 with two doubles and one home run..10th-most saves in the NL, the most for a Rockie since Wade Davis had 43 in 2018. ..His eight blown saves tied for the most in the Majors, eight losses tied for third-most among relievers … earned three wins after blowing a save (April 27 at San Francisco, July 23 at Los Angeles-NL, Aug.
 16 vs. San Diego)...67 appearances were the second-most on the club...Posted a 3.48 ERA (41.1 IP, 16 ER) in 40 appearances at home … 8.14 ERA (24.1 IP, 22 ER) in 27 road appearances.